markus1bauer/2023_danube_dike_experiment/markdown/model_check_persistence.md

 #### Prior predictive check (BARG 1.E)

+The blue line (observed value) should be in the center of the distribution of 500 simulated data sets.

 ``` r
 bayesplot::ppc_stat(y, yrep_prior[1:500, ], binwidth = 0.2) +
   coord_cartesian(xlim = c(-1, 1)) + bayesplot::theme_default()